Lethios/github-info-fetcher/README.md

 A command-line tool to fetch and display various GitHub events for a specified user.

 ## Features
-- Fetch main GitHub events such as Push, PullRequest, Issues, Fork, and Watch
+- Fetch main GitHub events such as Push, PullRequest, Issues, Fork, and Watch.
-- Option to fetch all events including Create, Release, and Delete events
+- Option to fetch all events including Create, Release, and Delete events.
-- Filter events by type using specific flags
+- Filter events by type using specific flags.
-- Combine multiple flags to customize the events fetched
+- Combine multiple flags to customize the events fetched.
-- Display events in a user-friendly format using rich text formatting
+- Display events in a user-friendly format using rich text formatting.

 ## Installation
 1. **Ensure Python is installed (Python 3.x recommended).**